fortra/impacket/README.md

 write there.
 For more information on what commands and options are available from setup.py, run `python setup.py --help-commands`.

-To install the dependencies for the examples, use either `pip install -r requirements_examples.txt` or use `pip install .[examples]` from the location you unpacked Impacket.

 Licensing
 =========